 For the 20% most impaired days, the 5-year average deciview metric remained the same or decreased at SIME1 and TUXE1 sites for the first progress period and the 2009-2013 averaging period.
 At DENA1, the deciview value increased during the first progress period compared to the baseline period.
 The 2009-2013 averaging period showed a decrease from the first progress period, but remained slightly above the baseline period.
-The TRCR1 site saw a small deciview increase during the first progress period and a decrease in the 2009-2013 averaging period.
+The TRCR1 site saw a small deciview increase during the first progress period.